microsoft/PartnerResources/_docs/Skilling/D365 Academy/index.md

 ---
 {% include_relative header.md %}

 Welcome to the Dynamics 365 Learning Plans and Academy pages, your comprehensive deep dive into everything Dynamics 365 and Power Platform.
-The Dynamics 365 Learning Plan and Academy adopts a service-oriented organizational approach, simplifying your training for Dynamics apps and Power Platform.
+The Dynamics 365 Learning Plan and Academy adopts a service-oriented organizational approach, simplifying your training for Dynamics 365 and Power Platform.

 Are you new to Business Applications looking to get started?
 Are you a seasoned professional looking to embrace the opportunities of Business Applications?
 Unlock your potential with continuous learning through our pages.